Rule 8.495. Review of Workers' Compensation Appeals Board cases

 (2)The petitioner's certificate must be included in the petition and the real party in interest's certificate must be included in the answer.
 The certificate must appear after the cover and before the tables.

-(3)If a party fails to file a certificate as required under (1) and (2), the clerk must notify the party by mail that the party must file the certificate within 10 days after the clerk's notice is mailed and that failure to comply will result in one of the following sanctions:
+(3)If a party fails to file a certificate as required under (1) and (2), the clerk must notify the party in writing that the party must file the certificate within 10 days after the clerk's notice is sent and that failure to comply will result in one of the following sanctions: